iamashikulakash/iamashikulakash/README.md

 </em></p>

 - 🔭 I’m currently working on getting my shit together.
-- 🔮 What do I do? - Predict the future via computer science black magic.
+- 🔮 What do I do? - Make websites fashionable via computer science black magic.
-- 🌱 I’m currently learning to use reinforcement learning in real life to control mechanical conveyances for transporting people or goods...basically, I'm learning how to drive.
+- 🌱 I’m currently learning to use reinforcement learning in real life to control mechanical conveyances for transporting people or goods...basically, I'm learning how to drive cars.
 - 👯 I’m looking to collaborate on Web Development, Digital Marketing, and Graphics Designing related projects.
 - 🤔 I’m looking for help with LSTMs and Cloud Computing.
 - 📫 How to reach me: oohhh toodlesssss.
 I mean, use the links in the header.
 - 📚 5 Words that best sum me up: Music, Movies, Memes, Minimalism, Melancholy.
-- - 🔭 I’m currently working on PHP & ADOBE XD...
+- 🔭 I’m currently working on PHP & ADOBE XD...
 - 🌱 I’m currently learning React...

 **Languages and Tools:**